swl10/pyslet/README.rst

 Google Code project:
 https://code.google.com/p/qtimigration/

-Some of the code was written almost 20 years ago and it owes a lot to the University of Cambridge and, in particular, to the team I worked with at UCLES (aka Cambridge Assessment) who were instrumental in getting this project started.
+Some of the code was written in the 1990s and it owes a lot to the University of Cambridge and, in particular, to the team I worked with at UCLES (aka Cambridge Assessment) who were instrumental in getting this project started.